The project website was designed by Exelmans while being managed by IEECP for the ENPOR consortium since December 2020.

 We share visitors’ Personal Information with third parties to help us use their Personal Information, as described above.
 This includes website hosting and mailing list providers.
 We also use a statistics tracker such as Google Analytics or Monsters Insights to help us understand how our audience uses the ENPOR website.
 More about how Google uses visitors’ Personal Information is available here: More about how Google uses visitors’ Personal Information.
 One can also opt-out of Google Analytics.

 Finally, we may also share visitors’ Personal Information to comply with applicable laws and regulations, to respond to a subpoena, search warrant or other lawful requests for information we receive, or to otherwise protect our rights.
-We may also share visitors’ Personal Information with EASME (European Agency for SMEs) in order to fulfil our contractual obligation under the Horizon 2020 programme in terms of project delivering, but not in the form of a public deliverable.
+We may also share visitors’ Personal Information with CINEA (European Climate, Infrastructure and Environment Executive Agency) in order to fulfil our contractual obligation under the Horizon 2020 programme in terms of project delivery, but not in the form of a public deliverable.

 As described above, we use visitors’ Personal Information to provide them with ENPOR deliverables that we believe may be of interest to them.